zendesk/android-db-commons/README.md

   })
   .build(getActivity());
 ```
-Your Loader will return LazyCursorList<String> as a result in this case.
-Yes, it's lazy.
+Your Loader will return List<String> as a result in this case.
+It's lazy list.
 We do not iterate through your 100K-rows Cursor.
-Even if everything is still happening on the background thread.
+Every row's transformation is calculated at its access time.

 Sure, you can still wrap() your transformed() result.
 ```java